 Provides a foundation for educating secondary students with disabilities.
 Covers historical perspectives, normal development patterns, medical aspects of disabilities, family influence, and ethical issues; along with definitions, characteristics, and learning and behavioral support needs of disabilities students.
 Provides knowledge of legal and regulatory requirements and the expectations associated with identification, education, and evaluation of students with disabilities.
-Offered each semester.
+Prerequisite: consent only.
+Offered each spring.

-371 Foundations/Legal Issues in Special Education (4)
+371 Foundations/Legal/Ethical Issues in Education (4)

 Provides an introduction and overview of the field of special education including the definition, identification, and characteristics of those that are disabled.
 Students with ADHD and gifted abilities are emphasized.
 Also includes historical perspectives, models, theories, and trends that provide the basis for general and special education practice including the dynamic influence of the family system, cultural/ environmental millieu pertinent to students, the understanding of ethical issues, and the practice of acceptable standards of professional behavior.
 Students taking this course will also gain an understanding of the legal aspects, regulatory requirements, and expectations associated with identification, education, and evaluation of all students.
 The rights and responsibilities of parents, students, and schools will also be a focus of this course.
-Offered each semester.
+Prerequisite: consent only.
+Offered each fall.